Olga Korbut

-Olga Valentinovna Korbut (born 16 May 1955) is a former gymnast who competed for the Soviet Union.
-Nicknamed the "Sparrow from Minsk", she won four gold medals and two silver medals at the Summer Olympic Games, in which she competed in 1972 and 1976 for the Soviet team, and was the inaugural inductee to the International Gymnastics Hall of Fame in 1988.
+Olga Valentinovna Korbut (born 16 May 1955) is a Belarusian retired gymnast who competed for the Soviet Union.
+Nicknamed the "Sparrow from Minsk," she won four gold medals and two silver medals at the Summer Olympic Games, in which she competed in 1972 and 1976 for the Soviet team, and was the inaugural inductee to the International Gymnastics Hall of Fame in 1988.

-Korbut retired from gymnastics in 1977 at the age of 22, considered young for gymnasts of the period, but her influence and legacy in gymnastics was far reaching.
-Korbut's 1972 Olympic performances are widely credited as redefining gymnastics, changing the sport from emphasising ballet and elegance to acrobatics as well as changing gymnastics from a niche sport to one of the most popular sports in the world.
-She immigrated in 1991 to, and now lives in, the United States.
+Korbut retired from gymnastics in 1977 at the age of 22, considered young for gymnasts of the period, but her influence and legacy in gymnastics were far-reaching.
+Korbut's 1972 Olympic performances are widely credited as redefining gymnastics, changing the sport from emphasising ballet and elegance to acrobatics, as well as changing gymnastics from a niche sport to one of the most popular sports in the world.
+She emigrated to the United States in 1991, where she now lives and trains gymnasts.
+She became a citizen in 2000.

 Early life

 Korbut was born in Grodno to Valentin and Valentina Korbut.
-After World War II, the family moved to Grodno from Dubniaki (small town near Kalinkavichy).
+After World War II, the family moved to Grodno from Dubniaki (a small town near Kalinkavichy).
 She started training at age 8, and entered a Belarusian sports school headed by coach Renald Knysh at age 9.
 There, Korbut's first trainer was Elena Volchetskaya, an Olympic gold medalist (1964), but she was moved to Knysh's group a year later.
 Initially he found her "lazy and capricious" but he also saw potential in her great talent, unusually supple spine, and charisma.
 With him, she learned a difficult backward somersault on the balance beam.
 She debuted this at a competition in the USSR in 1969.
 The same year, Korbut completed a backflip-to-catch on the uneven bars; this was the first backward release move ever performed by a woman on bars.

 She finished fifth at her first competition in the 1969 USSR championships, where she was allowed to compete as a 14-year-old.
 The next year, she won a gold medal in the vault.
 Due to illness and injury, she was unable to compete in many of the competitions before the 1972 Summer Olympics.